mermaid-js/mermaid/README.md

 This is why mermaid was born, a simple markdown-like script language for generating charts from text via javascript.

 **Mermaid was nomiated and won the JS Open Source Awards (2019) in the catory The most existing use of technology!!!
-Thanks to all involved, people committing pull requests, people answering questions and special thanks to Tyler Long who is helping me maintin the project.**
+Thanks to all involved, people committing pull requests, people answering questions and special thanks to Tyler Long who is helping me maintain the project.**

-### Are you someone who wants to take an active role in improving mermaid?

-Look at the list of areas we need help with:

-* Development - help solving issues
-* Development - work with the build environment, with JS we keep updating the tools we use
-* Development - new diagram types
-* Development - Handling Pull Requests
-* Test - testing in connection with realeases, regression testing
-* Test - verification of fixed issues
-* Test - test of pull requests and verification testing
-* Release management - more of a PL role, make roadmap for the project, coordinating the work
-* Release management - classification and monitoring of incoming issues

-If you think lending a hand to one or more of these areas would be fun, please send an email tp knsv@sveido.com!

 ### Flowchart